MakerSpaceLeiden/raster2gcode/README.md

 - Step 4) Play!

 # Remark
-You have to set the propery Homing!
-If it is not set it might cause an error/freeze of inkscape.
+The field with label "Homing ?" must be nonempty!
+If it is empty it might cause an error/freeze of inkscape.

 <img src="https://github.com/MakerSpaceLeiden/raster2gcode/blob/master/error.png" alt="drawing" width="350"/>